vendasta/marketplace-documentation/docs/GettingStarted/integration_requirements.md

 # Integration Requirement Checklist

-Every Product that intends to be listed in the Marketplace will have to follow the points outlined below **before it can be approved and distributed to all channel partners.**
+Every Product that intends to be listed in the Marketplace will have to follow the applicable points outlined below **before it can be approved and distributed to all channel partners.**

-Fulfilled Services will follow a different set of requirements.
-Please contact Marketplace Support if you intend to submit a fulfilled service to the Marketplace for distribution approval.

 <!-- theme: danger -->
 >**Signed Contract** - This should be in place before integration commences

-## Technical Project Checklist
+## WebApp Checklist

 |  | **Checklist Item**  | **Details**
 |---| --- | --- |